Read on and find out how to care for your Kordana rose.

 Breeders developed all Kordana roses for growing in containers.
 We recommend planting Kordana roses in indoor, patio, or deck pots as decorations.
 Planting them in the garden is tricky but doable.
 If you’re lost, contact your vendor and ask how to plant mini garden roses.

 You need to have clean scissors or shears and some disinfectant.
 Use rubbing alcohol (isopropyl) or a 10 percent bleach solution to disinfect the pruning tool.
 Clean the tool between each plant to avoid infecting them.
+Make sure to treat each rose part differently and carefully.

 Find fading or old blooms on the Kordana rose and cut them off.
 Work from the top of the bush down and cut at a 45-degree angle.
 Remove damaged leaves as soon as you notice them.
 Also, remove any dead, twiggy, or interfering growth.